QTechTheory/VQD/README.md

 ```
 In the corresponding folder, we offer a set of examples on how to configure these parameters, as well as the range of numbers that are typically based on actual, approximately realistic, devices.
 These examples provide a practical view of realistic parameters that you can easily modify according to your needs or your devices.

-The following command instantiate a virtual ion traps with default parameters set above.
+The following command instantiates a virtual ion trap with the default parameters set above.

 ```Mathematica
 TrappedIonOxford[]
 ```
-Overriding default parametrs devices can be done on the fly; for example
+Overriding default parameters devices can be done on the fly; for example
 ```Mathematica
 TrappedIonOxford[FreqWeakZZ -> 10]
 ```
-which overrides default parameters of ``FreqWeakZZ``.
+which overrides the default parameter ``FreqWeakZZ``.